isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Improved readability: With `using`, the new name comes first rather than being embedded somewhere in a declaration.
-Generality: `using` can be used for template aliases, whereas `typedef`s can't easily be templates.
+Generality: `using` can be used for template aliases, whereas `typedef`s can’t easily be templates.
 Uniformity: `using` is syntactically similar to `auto`.

 ##### Example